-Outcomes: In the Q3 2022 reporting period, inpatient civil conversion orders for individuals on personal recognizance remained nearly unchanged.
-Of the eight new orders in Q3, one was completed with an average days waiting of 13.0 days (target = 14 days from order receipt or 21 days from order signature whichever is shorter) and an on-time completion rate of 100 percent.
+Outcomes: In the Q1 2023 reporting period, inpatient civil conversion orders for individuals on personal recognizance decreased 83.3 percent from 24 to 4.
+Of the 4 new orders in Q1 2023, three were completed with average days waiting of 0.0 days (target = 14 days from order receipt or 21 days from order signature whichever is shorter) and an on-time completion rate of 100 percent.
 As time continues to elapse, orders for the current quarter will continue completing during future quarters.